Gathering information to learn how to invest our own money should not be so difficult

 I spend part of my time understanding how some specific tools work, and I can say I am very happy with the results so far.

-Which one of the mentioned strategies interests you the most?
+Which one of the mentioned strategies on DIY investing interests you the most?

 Did I miss anything?